 College Isn't Just About Academics

-- Start saying from your part-time job in college
+- Start saving from your part-time job in college

 - Work during school (but not enough to impact your school work)